Kristina-Pianykh/DataScience/README.md

 **Uebungsblatt0**:

-- exploratory analysis of a small dataset on sunshine hours over time using _pandas_
+- exploratory analysis of a small dataset on sunshine hours over time

   **Uebungsblatt1**: